rcousens/jira-git-helper/README.md

 ### `jg info [TICKET]`

-Show a detailed summary of a ticket: status, priority, assignee, reporter, labels, description, and a direct URL.
+Show a rich summary panel for a ticket, including: summary, status, priority, assignee, reporter, labels, URL, and a description excerpt (truncated at 800 chars).

 ```sh
 jg info            # uses the active ticket